-Arcangelo, meaning Arch Angel in Italian - quite the name to have to live up to - was born in Fusignano, Italy in 1753.
+Arcangelo, meaning Arch Angel in Italian - quite the name to have to live up to - was born in Fusignano, Italy, in 1653.
 Fusignano is a small town noted for its rich, red Lambrusco wines on the northeastern side of the peninsula, not far from the city of Ravenna and the coast of the Adriatic Sea.

-Corelli's seemingly limitless abilities as a composer would surely have preserved his name through time, but he was also an outstanding violinist as well a gifted teacher.
+Corelli's seemingly limitless abilities as a composer would surely have preserved his name through time, but he was also an outstanding violinist as well as a gifted teacher.
 His students included such musical icons as Antonio Vivaldi and Francesco Geminiani.
-He was not considered a virtuoso on the violin, a relatively new instrument at the time, by his contemporaries, however the rich tonality and melodic beauty in his playing was considered the most remarkable in all of Europe.
+He was not considered a virtuoso on the violin – a relatively new instrument at the time – by his contemporaries, however the rich tonality and melodic beauty in his playing was considered the most remarkable in all of Europe.

 The popularity of Corelli's compositions was unequalled and it was the most widely played instrumental music in its time.
 Two generations later, Thomas Jefferson, himself an amateur violinist and music aficionado, is said to have enjoyed Corelli's works above all others.
-Corelli's mesmerizing Sonata Opus 5 features the "La Folia" variations for violin and accompaniment, which have recently been presented as the musical backbone of the movie "Jefferson in Paris".
+Corelli's mesmerizing Sonata Opus 5 features the "La Follia" variations for violin and accompaniment, which were presented as the musical backbone of the movie "Jefferson in Paris."
 According to critics and the viewing public, Corelli was the highlight of the film.
 Additionally, the box office hit "Master and Commander" features extracts from Sonata Opus 6, which nicely accentuates the period film and assists immeasurably in creating a scene's tone and tempo.

 Beyond the immediate circle of Corelli's friends and students, he had enormous influence on the musical tastes and compositional direction of his contemporaries.
-Johann Sebastian Bach, Allessandro Scarlatti as well as his virtuosic son Domenico, George Frederick Handel, and Pietro Locatelli all attribute much of what directed them compositionally to Corelli.
+Johann Sebastian Bach, Alessandro Scarlatti, as well as his virtuoso son Domenico, George Frederick Handel, and Pietro Locatelli, all attribute much of what directed them compositionally to Corelli.
 His work with the Trio Sonata as well as the Concerto Grosso was not necessarily original, but certainly revolutionary.
 The Trio Sonata is an instrumental form generally utilizing four musicians playing from three-part books.

 By Bill Abbott